 Liberal feminism (often interchangeable with humanist feminism has very little relevance today.
 Times have changed and gender is no longer regarded as the lone oppressive factor for women.
-With the rise of the theory of intersectionality, feminism has broadened its scope to allow for the inclusion of women of color, queer women, transwomen, and folks outside of the restrictive gender binary.
-Intersectional feminism advances the idea that race, class, sexuality, gender identity and gender expression are not mutually exclusive.
-Intersectional feminism recognizes how these pertinent and oppressive factors interact and intersect with folk’s experiences and identities.
+With the rise of the theory of intersectionality, movements have broadened their scopes to allow for the inclusion of women of color, queer women, transwomen, and folks outside of the restrictive gender binary.
+Intersectionality advances the idea that race, class, sexuality, gender identity and gender expression are not mutually exclusive.
+Intersectionality recognizes how these pertinent and oppressive factors interact and intersect with folk’s experiences and identities.

 Liberal feminism has its roots in the earliest U.S. women’s rights movements.
 Though, during the 19th century, a number of the ideologies from feminists, were considered radical, bordering on ridiculous, in modern times, these thoughts and beliefs would not be categorized as such.
 Hindsight allows for a closer, more analytical survey of the movements of the past.
 With a more critical lense, the radicalism can be more appropriately accredited to liberal principles.
 For instance, the first women’s rights convention was held in Seneca Falls, New York over the course of two days, July 19th and 20th in 1848.
 Organized by local Quaker women and Elizabeth Cady Stanton, the goal of the pioneering and progressive convention was “to discuss the social, civil, and religious condition and rights of woman.”